GNL Adjunctive Therapies Guide, Part 4 of 4

 Equity of access

 ADJUST-T1D was 88 per cent non-Hispanic White and 88 per cent privately insured.
-The real-world uptake of GLP-1RA in T1D, off-label, is shaped heavily by supply, price, insurance and geography.
+Real-world uptake of GLP-1RA in T1D, off-label, is shaped heavily by supply, price, insurance and geography.
 Registry-based monitoring of uptake, outcomes and discontinuation across race, ethnicity and insurance status is an urgent adjacent question.
 The DTS Consensus raises this; most national diabetes societies have not yet addressed it in formal policy.

 Other open questions